charlemagne-martinez/CS361-ass8/README.md

 # CS361-ass8
 Assignment 8 for CS361.

-Communication Contract for microservice (currently).
+Communication Contract for microservice (currently, may be subject to change).

 Currently, this microservice uses sockets in python to showcase its functionality.
 There is a server python file as well as a client python file.
 The client python